Kisapmata (film): Censored scene

-Themes
+Themes and symbols

-Kisapmata is generally viewed as an allegory of the dictatorial regime of then President Ferdinand Marcos, a theme director Mike de Leon explored further in his following films Batch '81, which also served as a nation-allegory, and Sister Stella L, which offered a more overt approach.
-Academics such as Nicanor Tiongson found the violent and unreasonable relationship of Dadong Carandang, the over-possessive father, with Mila, his incest victim, as a microcosm of Marcos' rule.
-Released one year before Martial Law was lifted, during a time of growing political upheaval, the desperation and breakdown of the father as his daughter slips away subtly points towards the fragile condition of the Philippine nation.
+Kisapmata is generally viewed as an allegory of the dictatorial regime of then President Ferdinand Marcos, a theme director Mike de Leon explores in his films Batch '81 and Sister Stella L. Academic Nicanor Tiongson found the violent and unreasonable relationship of Dadong Carandang, the over-possessive father, with Mila, his incest victim, as a microcosm of Marcos' rule.
+Released on the year that martial law was lifted, during a time of growing political upheaval, the desperation and breakdown of the father as his daughter slips away subtly points towards the fragile condition of the Philippine nation.

+Carandang house

+The house used as the Carandang house in the film was located in Santa Mesa Heights, Quezon City and had the design of the prevailing domestic architectural style: a split-level suburban home.
+It was considered the first and biggest production requirement of the film, providing a crucial function to establish the setting and mood.

+The Carandang house has been viewed as an "inanimate embodiment" of Dadong Carandang or an "extension of the father's surveillance."
+Production designer Cesar Hernando found the split-level house "eerily similar" to the structure described in Nick Joaquin's article, where a person standing in the sala below could watch the doors of the bedrooms and bathrooms on the upper floor.
+Hernando and his team filled the house with furniture, including adding the barbed wires on the gate, which emphasized the authoritarian rule and terror within the house.
+Film academic Tito Quiling, Jr. notes: "From the archetypal image of a domestic space as a symbol of security, the home becomes a representation of threat."

 Release

 On December 24, 1981, a day before the opening of the 7th Metro Manila Film Festival, a temporary restraining order was filed by Asuncion Cabading to stop the screening of Kisapmata.
 Cabading was the widow of the deceased police detective written about in "The House on Zapote Street."
 Director Mike de Leon admitted that the production team had forgotten that she survived the massacre.
 The issue was quickly resolved and the film was able to premier on schedule the following day.
-It was later screened at the 1982 Cannes Film Festival during the Directors' Fortnight, alongside de Leon's 1982 film Batch '81.

-Censorship

-Due to its controversial theme, only subtle references to incest are used throughout the film.
-Nevertheless, Kisapmata was subjected to the Board of Censors for Motion Pictures, then headed by Senator Maria Kalaw Katigbak, who required de Leon to remove a scene where Dadong Carandang enters his daughter's room as she fearfully waits for him come in.
-Academic Nicanor Tiongson found that as a result "the point of the scene – the horror of incest – was obscured."
-The scene was re-added for the screening at the Cannes Film Festival.

-De Leon has referred to the Metro Manila Film Festival copy as the "theatrical version" and the Cannes Film Festival copy as the "final cut."
+After the film swept the Metro Manila Film Festival awards, de Leon recalled that actor-director Fernando Poe Jr., whose film Pagbabalik ng Panday was also in competition, told him, "I can make a Kisapmata any day in my life, but I challenge you to make a Panday."

+During the 7th Metro Manila Film Festival, Pierre-Henri Deleau, a Cannes organizer, invited de Leon to show Kisapmata along with the director's then-work-in-progress Batch '81 at the 35th Cannes Film Festival.
+The two films screened at the Directors' Fortnight later that year.
+At the festival, French distributor Pascale Dauman offered to distribute Batch '81 and Kisapmata throughout Europe.
+The plans, however, fell through after the producers of both of the films held issue with their proposed box office cut.